dnschmitz/2021-ss-exponential-org-/coursework.md

 ---

-ExOs are flexible a.o. because they don't own assets, even in strategic areas.
-This allows them to scale quickly as it obviates the need for staff to manage those assets.

----

 Non-ownership is the key to owning the future, except, when it comes to scarce resources and assets.

 Tesla owns its factories